-- 8.1 Duty to comply with Standing Financial Instructions - 8.1.1 The procedure for making all contracts by or on behalf of the Foundation Trust shall comply with these Standing Financial Instructions. - 8.2 EU Directives Governing Public Procurement - 8.2.1 Directives by the Council of the European Union (EU) promulgated by the Department of Health (DH) prescribing procedures for awarding all forms of contracts shall have effect as if incorporated in these Standing Financial Instructions. - 8.2.2 The Foundation Trust shall comply as far as is practicable with the requirements of Monitor guidance and "CONCODE" in respect of capital investment and estate and property transactions.
-In the case of management consultancy contracts the Trust shall comply as far as is practicable with Department of Health guidance "The Procurement and Management of Consultants within the NHS" (adopted as a separate guidance document by the Trust) - 8.3 Formal Competitive Tendering
+- 8.1 Duty to comply with Standing Financial Instructions - 8.1.1 The procedure for making all contracts by or on behalf of the Foundation Trust shall comply with these Standing Financial Instructions.

+8.2 EU Directives Governing Public Procurement

+- 8.2.1 Directives by the Council of the European Union (EU) promulgated by the Department of Health & Social Care prescribing procedures for awarding all forms of contracts shall have effect as if incorporated in these Standing Financial Instructions. - 8.2.2 The Foundation Trust shall comply as far as is practicable with the requirements of NHS England's guidance" in respect of capital investment and estate and property transactions.
+In the case of management consultancy contracts the Trust shall comply as far as is practicable with Department of Health & Social Care guidance "The Procurement and Management of Consultants within the NHS" (adopted as a separate guidance document by the Trust).

+8.3 Formal Competitive Tendering